Approach

-Systemic Therapy Counselling aims to help people feel more positive about themselves and their situations.
-It is a type of psychotherapy that focuses on helping people understand and address their challenges by examining the patterns of their relationships within a system or context, like their family, intimate relationships or friends rather than solely focusing on individual thoughts and feelings.
-Challenges can also exist with things, not people.
-For example with; your finances, a church / religious organisation, aspects of culture, social media or with a particular event in your life.
+Systemic Therapy Counselling aims to help people feel more able to navigate through difficult dynamics and to create better situations for themselves.
+It is a type of psychotherapy that focuses on helping people understand and address their challenges by examining the patterns of relationships within a system or context, such as within intimate relationships e.g: their marriage, their partner, family, close friends or work colleagues.
+The focus is not solely on individual thoughts and feelings.
+Unhealthy dynamics can also exist with things, not just people.
+For example with; your finances, cultural expectations, social media or with a particular event in your life.

 Sessions are usually 60 minutes long and are tailored to your individual needs and realistic goals for you.
-The frequency is up to you and can be weekly, bi-weekly or monthly.
-The number of sessions can be as few as one only or take place over the course of a year.
-They stop when you feel more confident to manage your situation better.
+The frequency is decided together and can be weekly, bi-weekly or monthly.
+The number of sessions can be as few as only one or take place over the course of a year.
+They stop when you feel more confident to manage your situation better and to move forward more confidently.
 Sessions are non-judgemental and strictly confidential.
-We will seek to create movement by nudging forward in small steps and hopefully leave you with effective creative tools to reactivate potential in your life.
+We will seek to create progress by nudging forward in small steps and building effective tools to unlock potential in your life.

 What are the risks?